Guides •

 Being the first taste readers get of a book, there’s a lot of pressure on a prologue to get it right.
 Executed badly, a prologue can be a drag.
 In fact, many authors swear against using them since there are many potential pitfalls.

-Say you're writing a romance about an unlucky-in-love woman finally finding true happiness.
+Say you're trying to work on a romance about an unlucky-in-love woman finally finding true happiness.
 The prologue might feature a scene of her crying at home after a horrific breakup.
 She’s been unceremoniously dumped by her girlfriend at their anniversary dinner.
 On her way out of the restaurant, our tearful lead receives a phone call; her mother has just died, and, in one evening, her life as she knew it is over.
 Whilst this prologue provides insight into why our heroine is emotionally guarded in the subsequent love story, it doesn't intrigue the reader and it doesn't tell them anything they couldn't have figured out themselves.

 🖊️